 - Stewardship: "How much are our dues?"
 That question has been asked frequently.
 We do not have "dues."
 We operate by stewardship donations.
 The amount is determined by the individual.
-Please mail your stewardship donation to our Treasurer: Anastasia Cassis, 7836 Glen Oaks Court, West Chester, OH 45069-1698.
+Please click on the following link below to submit your stewardship electronically.

 Thursday of the 10th Week

 Saints and Feasts Commemorated